NDIS Code of Conduct

 The Code also applies to NDIS Commission employees in addition to the Australian Public Service Code of Conduct.

-Our Worker Orientation Module – Quality, Safety and You is a free elearning module that explains the obligations of workers under the NDIS Code of Conduct – from the perspective of NDIS participants.
+Our Worker Orientation Module – Quality, Safety and You explains the obligations of workers under the NDIS Code of Conduct – from the perspective of NDIS participants.

 All registered NDIS providers under the NDIS Commission should include the module within their induction process for workers, and encourage existing workers to undertake the module over time, as part of their ongoing learning and to support compliance with the NDIS Code of Conduct.

-You have an obligation under the NDIS Practice Standards and NDIS Code of Conduct to support effective communication, including the obligation to offer and support access to interpreting services to help participants use their supports.
+You have an obligation under the NDIS Code of Conduct and NDIS Practice Standards to support effective communication, including the obligation to offer and support access to interpreting services to help participants use their supports.

 Where possible, you should also try to match the participant who speaks a language other than English or uses Auslan with a worker who speaks their language or uses Auslan.